unraveldata-org/snowflake-data-loader/README.md

 The following arguments are optional:
 * `--source_login_method`: The login method for the source account.
 Possible options are password (default), oauth, or keypair.
+* `--target_login_method`: The login method for the target account.
+Possible options are password (default), oauth, or keypair.
 * `--source_passcode`: Your source Snowflake account MFA password.
+* `--target_passcode`: Your target Snowflake account MFA password.
 * `--stage`: The name of the stage.
 Default is `unravel_stage`.
-* `--out`: The path to the output file.
+* `--out`: The directory to save output files.
 Default is current directory.
 * `--file_format`: The name of the file format.
 Default is `unravel_file_format`.
 * `--debug`: This flag adds debug messages when set.
 * `--save-sql`: This flag saves all queries as SQL files instead of running them.